Chovgan

-Chovgan, Chowgan or Chogan (چوگان, çövkən) is a team sport with horses that originated in ancient Iran (Persia).
+Chovgan (Note: Also rendered as Chawgan, Chowgan or Chogan.) (چوگان) is a team sport with horses that originated in ancient Iran (Persia).
 It was considered an aristocratic game and held in a separate field, on specially trained horses.
-The game was widespread among the Asian peoples.
 It is played in Iran, Azerbaijan, Tajikistan, and Uzbekistan.
-Chovgan is included in the UNESCO Intangible Cultural Heritage List as a "Karabakh horse-riding game" in the Republic of Azerbaijan.
-In 2024, The International Chovgan Federation (ICF) was established in Baku.

-It considered that the polo is the adopted version of chovgan.
+It was later adopted in the Western World, known today as polo.

 History

 Chovgan originated in ancient Iran and was a Persian national sport played extensively by the nobility.
-Women played Chovgan as well as men.
 Chovgan originated in the middle of the first millennium A.D., as a team game.
 It was popular during the centuries in the Middle East.
 Fragments of the game were periodically portrayed in ancient miniatures, and detailed descriptions and rules of the game were also given in the ancient manuscripts.
-Chogān is an Iranian traditional horse-riding game accompanied by music and storytelling.
-It has a history of over 2,000 years in Iran and has mostly been played in royal courts and urban fields.
 Some authors give dates as early as the 5th century BC (or earlier) to the 1st century AD for its origin by the Persians.
-Certainly, the earliest records of polo are from the Persian.
 During the period of the Parthian Empire (247 BC - 224 AD), the sport enjoyed great patronage under the kings and noblemen.
-According to The Oxford Dictionary of Late Antiquity, polo (known as čowgān in Middle Persian, i.e., chovgan), was a Persian ball game and an important pastime in the court of the Sasanian Empire (224–651).
+According to The Oxford Dictionary of Late Antiquity, chovgan (known as čowgān in Middle Persian), was a Persian ball game and an important pastime in the court of the Sasanian Empire (224–651).
 It was also part of royal education for the Sasanian ruling class.
-Emperor Shapur II learned to play polo when he was seven years old in 316 AD.
-Known as "chovgan," it is still played in the region today.
+Emperor Shapur II learned to play chovgan when he was seven years old in 316 AD.
+Mentions of chovgan also appear in “Khosrow and Shirin”, a poem by the Persian poet Nizami Ganjavi, and in the Turkic epic “Kitabi Dede Korkut”.

-Englishmen had a significant role in the distribution and development of the game in Europe and around the world.
-Chovgan was later brought from India to England in the 19th century it became more popular, and the addition of new rules favored the spread of this game in Europe and the United States.
-Namely, on the initiative of Englishmen, this game acquired its present name, "polo," and was included in the program of the Olympic Games held in 1900 in Paris.
+Later on chovgan was passed from Persia to other parts of Asia, including the Indian subcontinent and China, where it was popular during the Tang dynasty and frequently depicted in paintings and statues.
+By the time of the Tang dynasty (618–907), records of chovgan were well-established in China.
+According to The Oxford Dictionary of Late Antiquity, the popularity of chovgan in Tang China was "bolstered, no doubt, by the presence of the Sasanian court in exile".